xoriors/course-rust/README.md

   - Discuss practical examples
   - Live coding or present building part of the course main app related to last week's chapters knowledge
   - Give a new assignment for last week's chapter
-- Over the week students may ask any questions over the chat
+- Over the week, students may ask any questions over the chat
 - Weekly calls will be video recorded and made available in this repo for anybody to use

 # What you will be able to build from scratch after you take the course